eProsima/Fast-DDS-docs/docs/fastdds/use_cases/statistics_module/statistics_module.rst

 =================

 *eProsima Fast DDS* :ref:`statistics` allows the user to monitor the data being exchanged by its application.
-In order to use this module, the user must enable it in the monitored application and create another application that receives the data being published by the statistics DataWriters.
+In order to use this module, the user must enable it in the monitored application, and create another application that receives the data being published by the statistics DataWriters.
+The user can also use for the latter the
+`*eProsima Fast DDS Statistics Backend* <https://fast-dds-statistics-backend.readthedocs.io/en/latest/>`_ which already implements the collection and aggregation of the data coming from the statistics topics.

 .. contents::
     :local: